Skip to main content

 • “It's really like reading a fairytale book with several stories, and there are some funny/comic remarks here and there that make you smile.”

-• “I really like this game, it is not a lot of content in terms of maps but there are mods for that which add more, and it has humor.”
+• “I really like this game; it doesn't have a lot of content in terms of maps, but there are mods that add more, and it has humor.”

 • monetization